skarot/AI_Recruiter/README.md

 # Data Science Project Repo
 This repository is arranged as 3 submodules consisting on Vision, NLP and rule based models.
+The folder structure of the repo is as follows:

 ```
 project_root/
 ├── data/